a-nsilva/3c-bot/README.md

 ## 📜 License

-MIT License - see LICENSE file for details.
+APACHE License - see LICENSE file for details.

 ## 👥 Authors & Contact